zm2143/AIProject/docs/report.md

 ## Data

 We use the LFW (Labeled Faces in the Wild) as our dataset.
 It's an image database which collects face images for verification.
+We loaded more than 13200 images from LFW.

+In the baseline model, we resize the images to the required input shape and preprocess the images through VGG-16 model, so that it can be fed into the neural network.

+In the improved model, we call the preprocess API provided by DeepFace to fit the image shape to expected shape and normalize the image pixels.

 ## Methods

 ### Design

-In the baseline model, we leverage the `VGG-16` CNN to do the image embedding and `KNN` to finish the search part.
+In the baseline model, we leverage the VGG-16 CNN to do the image embedding and KNN to finish the search part.

 We leverage `DeepFace` and `Elasticsearch` in our model.

 `DeepFace` is a facial recognition library for Python.
 It wraps many cutting-edge face recognition models passed the human-level accuracy, including ArcFace, Boosting, DeepID, DlibResNet, DlibWrapper, Facenet, Facenet512, FbDeepFace, OpenFace, and VGGFace.
 We can get access to a set of features like face verification, face recognition, facial attribute anaylsis and real-time face analysis using the API of DeepFace.
 In our implemention, we use the `Facenet` from DeepFace base models.

 `Elasticsearch` is a distributed search engine based on the Lucene library.
 It's implemented with an HTTP web interface and schema-free JSON documents.
 So we generate our query through key-value format and pass the query to `elasticsearch` to search the similar face images.

+The new model improves the baseline model by replacing the embedding part and search part with more integrated interfaces.
+The KNN algorithm is a method to do classifaction and regression.
+However, the `elasticsearch` actually provides a search engine for the model to feed the input images.
+It avoids the defect of KNN classification, and makes better use of the image features extracted by the embedding process.

 ### Implemention